 The Cooperative Education in Engineering Program formally integrates University studies with institutionally supervised work experiences at cooperating organizations.
 Students participating in this program alternate periods of study at the University with periods of employment in industry.
 This combination of experiences enhances the student’s knowledge, personal development, and preparation for a professional career.
 Participants register at the University each semester.
 During the work periods, students register for the 3-semester-credit-hour EGR 3303 Engineering Co-op course.
 At the end of each work period, students submit reports covering the period.
 These reports are the basis of the student’s grades in the course.
 The cooperative education work periods also provide students with a source of income to help pay for their college expenses.

 To qualify for the Cooperative Education in Engineering Program, a student must have declared a major in the College of Engineering and have a minimum cumulative grade point average of 2.50 and a minimum grade point average of 2.50 in their College of Engineering courses.
 Students are advised that many co-op employers require cumulative grade point averages higher than 2.50, and some require a minimum cumulative grade point average of 3.0.
-Transfer students may participate in the program after completing at least one semester at the University.
+Transfer students may participate in the program after completing at least one semester at UTSA.

 Degree Requirements Common to All Engineering Programs

-During their first semester, students should specify their interest in a specific engineering program by selecting biomedical, civil, computer, electrical, or mechanical engineering as a major.
+During their first semester, students should specify their interest in a specific engineering program by selecting biomedical, chemical, civil, computer, electrical, or mechanical engineering as a major.
 Undecided engineering students should select a major closest to their area of interest (refer to the following program descriptions).
 Students may obtain additional information about each program from their academic advisor or a faculty advisor in the appropriate department.

 All students admitted to the College of Engineering must complete at least 42 semester credit hours from their required major courses at UTSA before graduation.